HeelMePlz/owmains-data-tool/README.md

 3. Replace each field in the .env with your credentials.

+4. Add the following to the .env for the docker-compose.yml

+    ```env
+    MYSQL_HOST=localhost
+    MYSQL_PORT=3306
+    MYSQL_USERNAME=root
+    MYSQL_PASSWORD=password
+    MYSQL_ROOT_PASSWORD=password
+    MYSQL_DB=owmains
+    ```

+    If the application is running on another machine, change `localhost` to it's address.
+    Change `password` to a suitable password.

+5. Run `docker-compose up -d`

-4. Create and activate a virtual environment.
+6. Create and activate a virtual environment.

     ```sh
     python3 -m venv .venv
     source .venv/bin/activate
     ```

-5. Install dependencies.
+7. Install dependencies.

     ```sh
     pip install -r requirements.txt